HSA FAMILY CONTRIBUTION LIMIT CHANGES FOR 2018

 What steps should employers take?

-Employers who offer a High-Deductible Health Plan (HDHP) and a health savings account should review their employees’ payroll elections and consider whether any employer contributions would put an employee above the family maximum.
+Employers who offer a High-Deductible Health Plan (HDHP) and an HSA should review their employees’ payroll elections and consider whether any employer contributions would put an employee above the family maximum.

 If your payroll contributions and employer contributions are transmitted to Discovery Benefits via a vendor file or uploaded through a file in LEAP™, we also have the ability to configure your account to reject any amounts that put participants over the contribution maximum.